Ralph Herseth: Political career

 Herseth was a Superintendent for the Civilian Conservation Corps (1935–39).
 He served in the South Dakota State Senate for Brown County from (1951–52) and (1957–58).

 Herseth was only the third Democrat to hold the office of Governor of the state of South Dakota.
 As governor, he focused on state tax problems, appointing a Citizens Tax Study Commission to recommend tax reform.
 He was also active in developing South Dakota's natural resources.
 Big Bend Dam on the Missouri River was begun during his single term in office.
 The state government experienced problems resulting from hard-hitting natural disasters in South Dakota in 1959; he was defeated for reelection in 1960, and for a return to office in 1962.

 Death

-Herseth died on January 24, 1969, and is interred at Houghton Cemetery, Houghton, Brown County, South Dakota US.
+Herseth, died from a heart attack on January 24, 1969, aged 59, while visiting a friend at home in Aberdeen, South Dakota.
+He had a history of heart problems, having previously suffered a heart attack in 1960.
+He is interred at Houghton Cemetery, Houghton, Brown County, South Dakota US.